FHIR Data Segmentation for Privacy (DS4P) Implementation Guide

 5c.
 Additional Ballot Info

 Plan to ballot FHIR DS4P IG components incrementally, e.g., starting with "low hanging fruit" change requests for a FHIR "security labeling lite" subset of the entire HCS security labeling vocabulary.
-We plan to develop a detailed project plan during the January 2020 WGM to align with funding/volunteer resources known @ that time, and to update as this alignment changes.
+We plan to develop a detailed project plan during the January 2020 WGM (deferred to May 2020 meeting) to align with funding/volunteer resources known @ that time, and to update as this alignment changes.

 Regulatory Agency, Standards Development Organizations (SDOs), Payors, Other